 Discounts can be claimed upon presentation of a Dresden Pass, which is also to be shown to ticket inspectors on trams and buses within Dresden.
 Passengers travelling at the discounted rate but unable to present a valid Dresden Pass will be required to pay a higher fare as set out in § 9 of the VVO’s terms and conditions for fares and travel.
 Dresden Pass holders (also pupils) receive the following discounts on the standard fare in all price categories except A:

 These tickets can be bought at all our service points and customer centre on presentation of a Dresden Pass and can be transferred to other Dresden Pass holders.

 The mobility subsidy enables passengers to gain a discount on reduced-rate fares.
-Discounts are applicable to the monthly tickets shown in the above table if the ticket purchaser i) holds a valid Dresden Pass and a current VVO customer card, ii) is not eligible for a school travel pass, iii) is aged between 6 and 25 years old and iv) is at school or in vocational training if aged 14 or over.
+Discounts are applicable to the monthly tickets shown in the above table if the ticket purchaser i) holds a valid Dresden Pass and a current VVO customer card, ii) is not eligible for a school travel pass and iii) is aged between 6 and 25 years old.

 Applications for the mobility subsidy are to be submitted to Dresden Pass specialists at the Sozialamt (Social Security Office).
 The mobility subsidy is refundable on presentation of either the tickets purchased or other suitable proof of ticket purchase.

 Monthly ticket subscriptions